Hi all -

 Pricing

-1. 712 yellow tag steering rack = $250
+1. 712 yellow tag steering rack = $250 (if we're using your yellow tag for the rebuild, then subtract this cost)

-2. E46 steering rack seal kit = $80 (increase from $75)
+2. Kotek USA E46 steering rack seal kit = $90

-3. SKF, NTN and/or INA bearings (3) = $120 (increase from $95)
+3. SKF, NTN and/or INA bearings (3) = $160 (increase from $120, which increased from $90)

 I'm not looking to make a living on steering rack rebuilds, just offering this service looking for a solution.
 It's definitely a DIY job for anyone that wants to take the time, but for those that don't want to spend the money on the tools required (or have the time to tear down and rebuild) then this is a pretty cost-effective method, IMO.
 Oddly enough, I enjoy the process.
 If you do want to learn more about how to do this yourself I'm happy to walk you through a rebuild and show you the tools used.